 How PFAS is regulated in the U.S.

-PFOS and PFOA were in production prior to the inception of the U.S. Environmental Protection Agency (EPA) and the relevant pieces of legislation under which it derives authority: the Safe Drinking Water Act of 1974 (SDWA) and the Toxic Substances Control Act of 1976 (TSCA).
+PFOS and PFOA were in production before the existence of the U.S. Environmental Protection Agency (EPA) and the relevant pieces of legislation under which it derives its authority: the Safe Drinking Water Act of 1974 (SDWA) and the Toxic Substances Control Act of 1976 (TSCA).
 Under the Biden administration, multiple EPA offices are working to evaluate and regulate PFAS, including the Office of Water and the Office of Pollution Prevention and Toxics.

-TSCA, as enacted in 1976, dictated that all existing chemicals (it listed 62,000 of them) were considered to be safe for use and subsequently “grandfathered” into the TSCA Chemical Substance Inventory permitted for use in the United States.
-The TCSA also gave the EPA authority to investigate the risks posed by a chemical before going into production or when an existing chemical is being proposed for a new use.
+Separately, the TSCA, as enacted in 1976, dictated that all existing chemicals (it listed 62,000 of them) were considered to be safe for use and subsequently “grandfathered” into the TSCA Chemical Substance Inventory permitted for use in the United States.
+The TCSA also gave the EPA authority to investigate the risks posed by a new chemical before going into production or when an existing chemical is being proposed for a new use.
 New PFAS chemistries and those proposed for new uses are reviewed under the New Chemicals Program.

-In 2016, TSCA was amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act.
-The law mandated offices within the EPA (e.g., Office of Water and Office of Pollution Prevention and Toxics) to evaluate existing chemicals (those already grandfathered in) with clear and enforceable deadlines.
+In 2016, the TSCA was amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act.
+The law mandated offices within the EPA (e.g., Office of Water and Office of Pollution Prevention and Toxics) to evaluate existing chemicals with clear and enforceable deadlines.
 All prioritized chemicals in the TSCA Chemical Substance Inventory must now be assessed against a risk-based safety standard.

-Having concluded there is suggestive evidence of the carcinogenicity of PFOS and PFOA in humans, the EPA in 2019 published a 72-page Action Plan outlining activities across numerous EPA offices, including:
+In 2019, after concluding there is suggestive evidence of the carcinogenicity of PFOS and PFOA in humans, the EPA published a 72-page Action Plan outlining activities across numerous EPA offices, including:

-- Actions the agency has previously taken with respect to PFOS and PFOA
+- Actions the agency has already taken with respect to PFOS and PFOA

 - Methods of reducing exposure